-- Pierre Elliott Trudeau Foundation Doctoral Scholarships This scholarship is awarded to International students who want to pursue doctoral program in Canada.
-It is a 3 year program where the student goes through a rigorous curriculum under the mentorship and guidance of other scholars, mentors and fellows.
-The student is also required to meet certain goals every year and also become fluent is English and French during this time period.
-Appropriate guidance and support is provided throughout.
+- Pierre Elliott Trudeau Foundation Doctoral Scholarships: This scholarship is awarded to International students who want to pursue a doctoral program in Canada.
+It is a 3-year program where the student goes through a rigorous curriculum under the mentorship and guidance of other scholars, mentors, and fellows.
+The student is also required to meet certain goals every year and also become fluent in English and French during this time period.
+Appropriate guidance and support are provided throughout.

-- Ontario Graduate Scholarship Program This scholarship is primarily for MBA students and doctoral level studies.
+- Ontario Graduate Scholarship Program This scholarship is primarily for MBA students and doctoral-level studies.
 Many top universities in Ontario offer this program.
-Similar to other several other scholarship programs, this program is also merit-based.
+Similar to several other scholarship programs, this program is also merit-based.

-- Canadian Commonwealth Scholarship Program This program provides a basic fund to students to meet initial living expenses in Canada for first few months.
+- Canadian Commonwealth Scholarship Program: This program provides a basic fund to students to meet initial living expenses in Canada for the first few months.
 The grant may go up to $ 10,000.

-- Quebec Merit Scholarship, Anne Vallee Ecological Fund and many other scholarship programs are in the list.
+- Quebec Merit Scholarship, Anne Vallee Ecological Fund: and many other scholarship programs are in the list.
 Deserving candidates have many opportunities for seeking financial support for pursuing their education or research in Canada.
-Only care is needed to find astutely for a scholarship program in their discipline and university and apply with complete form before the deadline of the scholarship grant.
+The only care is needed to find astutely for a scholarship program in their discipline and university and apply with the complete form before the deadline of the scholarship grant.
 Full support by your university / educational institution can be expected by international students.

 - FINCAD Women in Finance Scholarship: is offered by FINCAD to those women who are already pursuing a graduate Finance course in any nationally or internationally accredited institution.
 The scholarship is awarded to eligible women in the amount of US $10,000.